huri000/SwiftEntryKit/README.md

   - The user interactions with the entry or the screen can be intercepted.
   - Entries have an optional rubber banding effect in panning.
   - Entries can be optionally dismissed by a simple swipe gesture.
-  - Entries have display priority attribute, Entry cannot be dismissed by entries with lower priority.
+  - Entries have display priority attribute.
+That means that an entry cannot be dismissed by other entries with lower display priority.
   - The status bar style is changeable for the display duration of the entry.
-  - SwiftEntryKit supports **custom views** as well.
+  - SwiftEntryKit supports [custom views](#custom-view-usage-example) as well.

 ## Example Project